Qinncade/File-Transfer/README.md

 ```

 ## SMBserver
-Start a SMBserver in you current directory [.] to copy & paste files back and forth
+Start a SMBserver in you current directory [.] to copy & paste files back and forth.
 ```bash
 sudo impacket-smbserver -smb2support share[NAME] .[/PATH]
 ```